wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-automate/implement-power-automate-ui-flows-ai-builder/includes/7-summary-resources.md

 - Use AI builder to create a prediction model to automatically parse information from sample invoice documents.

-- Implement robotic process automation with UI flows to automate entry of information into a legacy application.
+- Implement robotic process automation with desktop flow to automate entry of information into a legacy application.

 ## Key takeaways